Cheena-gb/Switch-Tester-Keyholder/README-EN.md

 ## Precautions
 This product is hand made.
-Some scratches or ununiform solders, flux passes QC unless they can be seen after assembled.
+Some scratches or ununiform solders, flux remaining passes QC unless they can be seen after assembled.

-As this product has no electronic parts, it has no risk breaking by getting wet; however, screws, spacers, solders, sockets and switches may rust.
+Screws, spacers, solders, sockets and switches may rust after getting wet.
-Please dry well after getting wet.
+Please dry well after rain or going sea.
 It is not reccomended to use keycaps.
 Those may fall off.

 Please disassemble or customize on your own risk.
 Please check that there is no breaks or no loose screws before using.
 Do not apply strong force.

-While spacers and screws used in this product are RoHS-compartible, there is no assurance that solders and accesory parts are, too.
+While spacers and screws used in this product are RoHS-compartible, there is no assurance that solders and accesory parts are.

 # Build Guide
 ## Required parts